 The worst exponent in Step 1 in Section {\sf \ref{SectionLinftyComingDown}} was $-1/2-\epsilon$.
 This difference between the worst exponents in the two situations explains why the reasoning of Step 1 cannot give control of the $3/2-\epsilon$ seminorm of $v_\ell$ as the quantity $\delta^{1/2+\epsilon} \|(\mcL v_\ell)_\delta \|_{\mcD _{s+\lambda-\delta}}$ is not bounded anymore.
-It gives however a control of the $1+2\epsilon$ seminorm of $v_\ell$ in terms of $\Vert v_\ell\Vert_{\mcD_s} + \ell$, following verbatim what was done in Section {\sf \ref{SectionProofLInftyComingDown}}.
+It gives however a control of the $(1+2\epsilon)$-seminorm of $v_\ell$ in terms of $\Vert v_\ell\Vert_{\mcD_s} + \ell$, following verbatim what was done in Section {\sf \ref{SectionProofLInftyComingDown}}.

-The contribution of the drift $G_\ell(v_\ell)$ in Step 2 is the same as in Step 1 and one needs in addition to replace here the use of the $(3/2-\epsilon)$ seminorm of $v$ made in Section {\sf \ref{SectionProofLInftyComingDown}} in the estimate of the $B$ term by the use of the $(1+2\epsilon)$ seminorm of $v_\ell$.
-Step 3 works similarly as in Section {\sf \ref{SectionProofLInftyComingDown}} and provides the estimate
+$\bullet$ The contribution of the drift $G_\ell(v,v_\ell)$ in Step 2 is the same as in Step 1 and one needs in addition to replace here the use of the $(3/2-\epsilon)$-seminorm of $v$ made in Section {\sf \ref{SectionProofLInftyComingDown}} in the estimate of the $B$ term by the use of the $(1+2\epsilon)$-seminorm of $v_\ell$.